 Curved Paver Walkway — Step by Step

-Once you have the measures, time to come back inside and start working with paper and pen.
+Once you have the measurements, time to come back inside and start working with paper and pen.
 Draw an outline of your walkway and all its majestic curves.

 Now for the fun part.
 Choose a “point” in your pathway and mark it on the paper.
 It cannot be too big, but it also shouldn’t be too small, otherwise, you will take a long time to finish the sketch.